venu-shastri/ooad-uml-knowledge/use-cases.md

 - They do not capture the full information of the actual use cases
 - In contrast, **text** is essential
 - Objectives
 	- Built in early stages of development
--Purpose
+	- Purpose
-•Specify the context of a system
+		- Specify the context of a system
-•Capture the requirements of a system
+		- Capture the requirements of a system
-•Validate a systems architecture
+		- Validate a systems architecture
-•Drive implementation and generate test cases •Developed by analysts and domain experts
+		- Drive implementation and generate test cases
--
+		- Developed by analysts and domain experts

 ## Use Case Building Blocks
 - Subject